Skip to main content

 In March 2024, the FHWA approved the project's environmental review and published the Finding of No Significant Impact.
 This decision means ODOT has federal approval to proceed with the project and can continue moving forward with more detailed project design and construction.

-The first phase of project construction, including stormwater improvements and bridge work, will begin in 2025.
-The next phase of construction will begin in 2027, focused on building the first portion of the highway cover and initial I-5 mainline improvements.
+The first phase of project construction, including stormwater improvements and bridge work, will begin in the summer of 2025.
+Additional construction phases, focused on building the first portion of the highway cover and initial I-5 mainline improvements, will continue through 2027.

 Construction plans were developed in recognition that funding will be awarded in phases and that construction will need to be sequenced to match available funding.
 We will continue to pursue additional opportunities for federal funding and will work with the State of Oregon and our partners to identify any available resources.